revdotcom/nvidia-kaldi/NVREADME.md

 Global parameters are found in (1) while model specific parameters that override default ones can be found in (2).
-Additionally, any parameter setting can be overridden by setting the parameters in the users' enviorment prior to launching run_benchmark.sh.
+Additionally, any parameter setting can be overridden by setting the parameters in the users' environment prior to launching run_benchmark.sh.

 ## Running with a custom model or dataset